 What this means for PAW REHAB:

-We are currently continuing to see all patients on a drop-off appointment basis including consults until the mandate has been by THE LA COUNTY PUBLIC HEATLH, CAL/OSHA and our veterinary medical associations.
+We are currently continuing to see all patients on a drop-off appointment basis including consults until the mandate has been lifted by THE LA COUNTY PUBLIC HEATLH, CAL/OSHA and our veterinary medical associations.
 Thereafter, we will readdress our modified plan for return of clients to the facility which will be in a limited capacity for consults, intake and discharge.
 We will continue to see patients for regular sessions as a drop-off appointment as was our protocol prior to the pandemic.

 Because some clients or staff members may not be vaccinated and Covid-19 and it’s variants are still a threat, and due to regulations for veterinary practices, we will continue to request that all visitors regardless of vaccination status wear a face covering during your pet's drop off and or when greeting staff members.